 Fire Safety Policies, Fire Statistics and Fire Log

 - Fire Safety and Security Reports – The College works collaboratively with Good Samaritan Hospital to provide regular fire and safety drills.
 The fire drill report can be found in the security office of GSH and is available upon request.
-Additional questions can be addressed to the Dean of Campus Operations/Library Services.
+Additional questions can be addressed to the Campus Operations Coordinator.
 (Good Samaritan College does not have on-campus housing.)

 Graduation Rates, Job Placement Rates for Graduates, Retention Rate, Transfer-Out Rates